 As one of the largest facilities in the world devoted to providing computational resources and expertise for basic scientific research, NERSC is a world leader in accelerating scientific discovery through computation.
-NERSC is a division of the Lawrence Berkeley National Laboratory, located in Berkeley, California and is one of three divisions in the Berkeley Lab Computing Sciences area.
-Computing Sciences is also comprised of the Energy Sciences Network (ESnet), which is another national user facility, and the Computational Research Division (CRD).
-Although NERSC itself is located at the UC Oakland Scientific Facility in Oakland, California, members of its staff collaborate closely with and support both ESnet and CRD.
+NERSC is a division of the Lawrence Berkeley National Laboratory, located in Berkeley, Calif.
+It is also one of three divisions in the Berkeley Lab Computing Sciences area, housed in the Shyh Wang Hall computational research and theory facility.
+The Energy Sciences Network (ESnet), another national user facility, and the Computational Research Division (CRD) are the other two.

 More than 7,000 scientists use NERSC to perform basic scientific research across a wide range of disciplines, including climate modeling, research into new materials, simulations of the early universe, analysis of data from high energy physics experiments, investigations of protein structure, and a host of other scientific endeavors.